 Although labor does not always turn out the way you planned it out, you should still have a Plan A to keep you focused on what you hope to experience and what you hope to avoid.

-With a thoughtfully written birth plan, you will feel confident in what you know and positive about about what you can do.
+With a thoughtfully written birth plan, you will feel confident in what you know and positive about what you can do to benefit your birth, your body, and your baby.

 18. Support & Encouragement